akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

 1. Advanced Options
   1. Memory Split.
 Set to 16.
   1. Update, recommended

-Back at the raspi-config home screen click “finish” (2x Tab)
+Back at the raspi-config home screen click “finish” (2x Tab).
-reboot your Raspberry Pi with `$ sudo reboot`
+Reboot your Raspberry Pi with `$ sudo reboot`.

 #### update
 After the reboot make sure your Raspberry Pi is up-to-date.
 You will require Internet connection for this!